Robitx/gp.nvim/README.md

 - **Speech to text support**
   - a mouth is 2-4x faster than fingers when it comes to outputting words - use it where it makes sense
     (dicating comments and notes, asking gpt questions, giving instructions for code operations, ..)
+- **Image generation**
+  - be even less tempted to open the browser with the ability to generate images directly from Neovim

 # Install